city ordinances – chapter 3

 Sec.
 3.07 INDUSTRIAL AND COMMERCIAL WASTEWATER RATES.

-Commercial and industrial wastewater users of over 250,000 gallons or more per quarter may choose one of the following methods for determining wastewater rates:
+Commercial and industrial wastewater users of over 250,000 gallons or more per quarter will be billed by one of the following methods for determining wastewater rates:

 A. A minimum quarterly charge, whether use of water is metered or not,